Flag of South Korea: Symbolism

 The flag's field is white, a traditional color in Korean culture that was common in the daily attire of 19th-century Koreans and still appears in contemporary versions of traditional Korean garments such as the hanbok.
 The color represents peace and purity.

-The circle in the flag's center symbolizes balance in the world.
-The blue half represents the sky, and the red half represents the land.
+The circle in the flag's center symbolizes harmony in the world.
+Derived from the Chinese I Ching and Taiji (philosophy), known in the west as the Yin and Yang, the blue half represents negative energy (Yin), and the red half represents the positive energy (Yang).